 \section{Abstract}

-We prove the existence of minimal models à la Sullivan for operads with non trivial arity zero.
+We prove the existence of minimal models à la Sullivan for operads with nontrivial arity zero.
 So up-to-homotopy algebras with strict units are just operad algebras over these minimal models.
-As an application we give another proof of the formality of the \emph{unitary} $n$-little disks operad over the rationals.
+As an application, we give another proof of the formality of the \emph{unitary} $n$-little disks operad over the rationals.